mpremus/lmdb-php/README.md

     - sudo make -j4
     - sudo make install
 - Compile php-lmdb.so file
-    - gcc -shared -fpic  php_lmdb_wrap.c -I/usr/include/php5/Zend/ -I/usr/include/php5/ -I/usr/include/php5/TSRM/ -I/usr/include/php5/main/ -llmdb -o php-lmdb.so
+    - gcc -shared -fpic  php-lmdb_wrap.c -I/usr/include/php5/Zend/ -I/usr/include/php5/ -I/usr/include/php5/TSRM/ -I/usr/include/php5/main/ -llmdb -o php-lmdb.so

 To use this module (in PHP extension) php-lmdb.so u must add extension in your php.ini:
 - Windows: http://php.net/manual/en/install.windows.extensions.php
 - Linux: add extension=php-lmdb.so in your php.ini file (located at /etc/php5/)

+If you want to check if everything is working fine start your php file with this line
+- php -d extension=./php-lmdb.so "your test file".php

 After this step you can now use all function for LMDB.
 To use additional interface which have more "PHP" style you must include php-lmdb.php file located at download folder.
 To see all documentation for additional interface open php-lmdb.php file.